boyofgreen/pixiebob/README.md

 This is a Cloud App Toolkit(CAT) for windows 10 hosted apps.
 To impliment follow these steps:

 ### Step 1:
-Update the url in the webview (on default.html) with the url of the targeted web app.
+Update the url in the webview naivgate on the last line of the page (on default.html) with the url of the targeted web app.

 ### Step 2:
 choose the "features" you want to include in the app by adding or removing js files at the bottom of the default.html page